AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

    This is the job of the —this iterator is used to loop over the grids and fill ghostcells.
-A key thing to keep in mind about the  is that you operate on a copy of the data—the data is disconnected from the original source.
+A key thing to keep in mind about the FillPatchIterator is that you operate on a copy of the data—the data is disconnected from the original source.
 If you want to update the data in the source, you need to explicitly copy it back.
 Also note: FillPatchIterator takes a multifab, but this is not filled—this is only used to get the grid layout.
-Finally, the way the  is implemented is that all the communication is done first, and then the iterating over boxes commences.
+Finally, the way the FillPatchIterator is implemented is that all the communication is done first, and then the iterating over boxes commences.